Feyerabend/vm/debug/README.md

 file.
 The bare necessities.

 In short `load_file` loads the content of the file into `self.lines`, while `save_file` saves the current lines to the current file.
 The `view` displays the content of the file with line numbers.
 The functions take a more closer approach `edit` replaces a specific line with new content, `insert` inserts new content at a specific line, and `delete` deletes a specific line.
-Next `run` is the main loop to handle user commands "(view, edit, insert, delete, load, save, exit)".
+Next `run` is the main loop to handle user commands "view, edit, insert, delete, load, save, exit".

 ![Line editor](../assets/images/ed2.png)

 ### Line editor with logger: ed2.py

 The second editor 'ed2.py' have a built in logger.
 Otherwise it is almost the same as 'ed.py'.
 There are always room for improvement, but cut off with regards to pegagogical values.

 Futher it includes a built-in logger, which distinguishes it from 'ed.py'.
 Despite this improvement, the functionality remains largely similar to the previous version.
 The 'log.txt' is hardcoded for every text that runs through the editor.
 (This could be made more dynamic as an option at the command line, e.g. connecting a log to only one text file.)

 Logs are custom-built and may vary in format.
-They can appear as
+They can appear as follows:
-follows:

 ```log
 2024-07-26 19:57:36 | LOAD | NAME = trad.txt